skyizwhite/microcms-lisp-sdk/README.md

 | `create-article` | (`content`, &key `query`) | Create a new article with the given content. |
 | `update-article` | (`id`, `content`) | Update an existing article by its ID with new content. |
 | `delete-article` | (`id`) | Delete an article by its ID. |

-Note: query arguments should be provided as a property list (plist), where keys use kebab-case (e.g., `:draft-key`).

 ### Object Type Endpoint